-Sub-committees act to work on detailed topics and provide appropriate challenge to the management committee and the board in their areas of expertise.
-The CEO acts as chairman of the management committee and with the support of the CFO, who oversee the efficient and effective operation of the company's board and its committees.
 This includes consideration of the size and structure of the board, management committee and sub-committees so that they are appropriate to meet the strategic needs and challenges of the organisation and enable effective decision making.
 Consideration is given to the balance and diversity of the board and all its committees.

 Whilst the company does not have any independent non-executive directors, the chairman of the board acts in a capacity largely independent of the day to day management of the company's business.
 In addition the company frequently makes use of a large corporate audit function who audit different parts of the company's business to ensure operation in accordance with relevant company policies and procedures and laws and regulations.

-The management committee comprises the CEO, CFO, and the most senior managers in the oreas of the manufacturing operation: painted body, assembly and logistics and quality.
+The management committee comprises the CEO, CFO, and the most senior managers in the areas of the manufacturing operation: painted body, assembly and logistics and quality.

 In addition they are supported by head of human resources and head of communications.
 The effectiveness of management committee members and members of the sub-committees is measured via the company's annual appraisal process (known as "Portfolio") where all employees are reviewed against their objectives which include continuous professional development.
-Strengths and weaknesses are discussed against a backdrop of feedback from key stokeholders.
+Strengths and weaknesses are discussed against a backdrop of feedback from key stakeholders.

 Each committee has its own terms of reference and a formalised approach with an agenda circulated in advance, minutes taken, voting and quorum rules and escalating processes.
-Each committee has a secretary who ensures the timely distribution of materials prior to meetings and works to ensure the committee to the committees for consideration and approval.
-The chairperson of a committee reports key matters to the management committee who also reviews minutes of all sub-committees minutes.
+Each committee has a secretary who ensures the timely distribution of materials prior to meetings and works to ensure the accuracy of documents submitted to the committees for consideration and approval.
+The chairperson of a committee reports key matters to the management committee who also reviews minutes of all sub-committees' minutes.